Fuzzy Set: 1965 … Fuzzy Logic: 1973 … BISC: 1990 … Human-Machine Perception: 2000 - …

 Publication of my first paper on fuzzy sets in 1965 marked the beginning of a new phase of my scientific career.
 From 1965 on, almost all of my publications have been focused on development of fuzzy set theory, fuzzy logic and their applications.
 It should be noted that most of my papers published prior to 1977, and all papers published since then, are single-authored.
 My publications list contains 247 papers and books.
 My publications are associated with 125,653 Google Scholar citations.

 My first paper entitled “Fuzzy sets,” got a mixed reaction.
 My strongest supporter was the late Professor Richard Bellman, an eminent mathematician and a leading contributor to systems analysis and control.
 For the most part, I encountered skepticism, derision and sometimes outright hostility.
 There were two principal reasons: The word “fuzzy” is usually used in a pejorative sense; and, more importantly, my abandonment of the classical, Aristotelian, bivalent logic was a radical departure from deep-seated scientific traditions.
 What changed the situation was the enthusiastic acceptance of my ideas in Japan.
 Starting in the early seventies, Japanese universities and industrial research laboratories began to play an active role in the development of fuzzy logic and its applications.
 Much has happened since that period.
-A summary of the current status of fuzzy logic and its applications appears in the Appendix.
+A summary of the current status of fuzzy logic and its applications appears in the attached Report on the Impact of Fuzzy Logic.
 What is worthy of note is that as of 2/26/14, my 1965 paper on fuzzy sets drew 53,172 Google Scholar citations.
 It is the highest cited paper in the literature of Computer Science (Web of Science); it is the seventh highest cited paper in the literature of Science (Web of Science).
 The first five highest cited papers in Science are in biomedicine, and the sixth highest ranking paper is in Chemistry.

 The concept of a linguistic variable.
 Decision-making in a fuzzy environment.

 During the past forty-nine years, I played an active and visible role in the development of fuzzy logic and its applications.
 My 1973 paper entitled “Outline of a new approach to the analysis of complex systems and decision processes,” was a path-breaking work in which the concept of a linguistic variable was introduced, and a calculus of fuzzy if-then rules was developed.
 Today, almost all applications of fuzzy logic employ the concept of a linguistic variable, and there is a huge literature centering on fuzzy-rule-based calculi.
 A related paper entitled, “The concept of a linguistic variable and its application to approximate reasoning,” published in 1975, is the highest cited paper in Information Sciences.
 Another important paper was my 1970 paper entitled, “Decision-making in a fuzzy environment,” co-authored with R.E.
 Bellman.
 This paper is widely viewed as a seminal contribution to application of fuzzy logic to decision analysis.
-My 1978 paper on possibility theory, is the highest cited paper in Fuzzy Sets and Systems.

 Development of possibility theory

 My 1978 paper, “Fuzzy sets as a basis for a theory of possibility,” laid the foundation for what I called “possibility theory.”
 Greeted with skepticism at first, possibility theory has become a widely used tool for dealing with uncertainty, with the understanding that possibility theory and probability theory are complementary rather than competitive.
+My 1978 paper on possibility theory is the highest cited paper in Fuzzy Sets and Systems.

 Development of a theory of approximate reasoning